Laws, Regulations and Annotations

 (i) Transmitting or otherwise communicating the offer or acceptance between the buyer and seller.

-(ii) Owning or operating the infrastructure, electronic or physical, or technology that brings buyers and sellers together.
+(ii) Owning or operating the infrastructure, electronic or physical, or technology that brings buyers and sellers together in a marketplace.

 (iii) Providing a virtual currency that buyers are allowed or required to use to purchase products from the seller.